 When looking for Coronavirus information the following will provide the most up to and evidence-based information:

 NHS information - nhs.uk/coronavirus

 Travel information - gov.uk/foreign-travel-advice

-Accredited Twitter feeds - Public Health England @PHE_uk & Department of Health and Social Care @DHSEgovuk
+Accredited Twitter feeds - Public Health England @PHE_uk and Department of Health and Social Care @DHSEgovuk

 This information has been compiled using Government advice and third party information.
 This page is being reviewed and updated as appropriate, Monday to Friday, 9am to 5pm.
 However, please be aware that Government advice may have changed since the last update.